 URL Encoding

 URLs can only be sent over the internet using the ASCII character-set.
-URL encoding (also known as percent encoding) converts characters into a format that can be sent over the Internet, using a %
+URL encoding (also known as percent encoding) converts characters into a format that can be sent over the Internet, using a % followed by two hexadecimal digits.
+This ensures that URLs are properly formatted and can be interpreted correctly by web services.

 For URLs, there are many reserved and common special characters: